 What awaited him was much more than culture shock; it was corporate shock.
 Unlike Atari’s small teams, Sega essentially had one big bunch of forty-odd people working on games in a single room.
 Divided into groups of one or two employees per game, each tiny task force was given around three months to come up with a game.
 This might seem like insanity, until you consider that this cadre of talent included the minds of Rieko Kodama and Yuji Naka.
 Cerny learned much during his time at Sega, and he sought to push the envelope of what the Master System could do.
 During one of his many trips to Tokyo Disneyland, he saw the Michael Jackson 3D attraction Captain Eo, and it occurred to him that 3D in games hadn’t really seen any advancement up until that point.
 He persuaded Sega to come up with a liquid crystal prototype, and desperate in its attempts to combat Nintendo, Sega agreed.
 The SegaScope 3D Glasses were released as part of the Master System’s large line of first party peripherals, and six games were eventually made available for it.
 Even Yuji Naka himself tinkered with it, though his tunnel demo was never made into an actual game.

 Over the next few years, Sega released the Genesis, and Naka went on to join Sonic Team in the creation of the massively popular Sonic The Hedgehog.
 Cerny, who had been consulted by Sonic character artist Naoto Oshima during the famous hedgehog’s creation, learned that Naka and other members of Sonic Team had left Sega of Japan, reportedly because of a lack of proper compensation and recognition within the company after the game’s success (Naka was upset with the seniority-based pay policy).
-Cerny had come to the American branch of Sega in 1990 to make his earlier vision of small team development a reality, and after learning of Naka’s departure, he saw an opportunity to bring him over to the U.S. Sega of America’s new president Tom Kalinske made it a priority to increase the U.S. side of Sega’s game development, building on the work started by his predecessor, Michael Katz.
-To this end he, along with executive vice president Shinobu Toyoda, gave Cerny the green light to create his studio, which he called the Sega Technical Institute.
+Cerny had come to the American branch of Sega in 1990 to make his earlier vision of small team development a reality, and after learning of Naka’s departure, he saw an opportunity to bring him over to the U.S. Sega of America’s president Michael Katz made it a priority to increase the U.S. side of Sega’s game development, citing the over-reliance on Japanese software that did not fully cater to American tastes.
+To this end he, along with executive vice president Shinobu Toyoda, gave Cerny the green light to create his studio, which he called Sega Technical Institute.
 When he was finally ready to begin, one of Cerny’s first actions was to contact Yuji Naka and offer him a place at the STI.

 Back in Japan, Nakayama had no problem with the decision to create a new studio.
 He knew that the 16-bit generation would either make or break Sega in the home market, and he was willing to pull out all the stops.
 “Nakayama clearly understands that when in Rome, you should do as the Romans do,” Toyoda once remarked.
 “At Sega of America we have autonomy.”
-Though Japan would offer feedback and assessment of the designs coming from the Institute, it would be Kalinske and Toyoda who would have the final word on a project’s future.
+Though Japan would offer feedback and assessment of the designs coming from the Institute, it would now be SOA’s new president, Tom Kalinske, and Toyoda who would have the final word on a project’s future.
 Everything seemed to be in place, and Cerny’s vision was finally about to come to fruition.

-Work began in early 1991 on the first game, Kid Chameleon.
-With an original title underway, Cerny began to look towards creating a sequel to Sonic The Hedgehog.
-Two of the three people who had been key to the first game (Nashima remained in Japan) were on their way to the STI, so Cerny approached management about getting one underway.
+Work began in 1990 on the first game, Dick Tracy, followed early the next year by Kid Chameleon.
+With original titles underway, Cerny began to look towards creating a sequel to Sonic The Hedgehog.
+Two of the three people who had been key to the first game (Nashima remained in Japan) were on their way to STI, so Cerny approached management about getting one underway.
 Their answer shocked him.
 “No, it’s much too soon,” they said.
 Baffled but content to continue with the new properties that were coming along nicely, he returned to work.
 That November, however, he got a frantic call from his superiors.
 “We do need that game, and we need it now.”
 Two months had been lost from the game’s proposed schedule, and Cerny had to scramble to get a team organized to complete it on time.

-Naka himself wasn’t done with the Insitute, and while he did leave for a well-deserved break after completing Sonic & Knuckles, he returned a few months later to begin working on a game that would strangely bear no signs of ever being done at the STI: NIGHTS: Into Dreams.
+Naka himself was done with the Institute, and he took a well-deserved break after completing Sonic & Knuckles, returning to Japan a few months later to begin working on a game that would take Sonic Team in a different direction: NIGHTS: Into Dreams.
 During his time off, Naka had become acquainted with the Saturn hardware, and he now felt it was time for Sonic team to move off from its namesake and into new properties, as well as push the Saturn’s 3D capabilities further.
 NIGHTS presented the perfect opportunity for this.
-Sega gave Naka’s group complete freedom in designing and building this new game, and the result was the first 32-bit title created at the STI.
+Sega gave Naka’s group complete freedom in designing and building this new game, and the result was the first 32-bit title created at STI.
 NIGHTS was a hit, though it wasn’t enough to save the Saturn.